civicrm/prevem/README.md

 # Prevem: Open source preview manager for emails

 Prevem is a batch manager for email previews.
-It provides a RESTful CRUD API which may be used for two types of agents:
+It provides a RESTful CRUD API which works with two agents:

  * *Composer* - The mail user-agent (MUA) in which a user prepares a mailing.
    Generally, the Composer submits a `PreviewBatch` and polls to track its progress.